GoogleCloudDataproc/flink-bigquery-connector/README.md

 The maximum parallelism of BigQuery sinks has been capped at 100.
 Please set sink level parallelism or default job level parallelism as 100 or less.

-### Why are certain records missing despite at-least-once or exactly-once consistency guarantee?
+### Why are certain records missing despite at-least-once or exactly-once consistency guarantee in the sink?

 Records that cannot be serialized to BigQuery protobuf format are dropped with a warning being logged.
 In future, dead letter queues will be supported to store such records.

-### Why is Flink checkpoint timing out with exactly-once consistency guarantee?
+### Why is Flink checkpoint timing out with exactly-once consistency guarantee in the sink?

 Exactly-once sink uses BigQuery's buffered write streams, which must be created at a rate of 3 per second.
 This requires throttling the sink's writers before they can send data to BigQuery.
 A result of this throttling is a delay in the first checkpoint's completion.
 The recommended solution here is to increase the checkpoint timeout, to accommodate this slow start.

-### Why is data not visible in BigQuery table with exactly-once consistency guarantee?
+### Why is data not visible in BigQuery table with exactly-once consistency guarantee in the sink?

 Exactly-once sink used the Two Phase Commit protocol, where data is committed to BigQuery tables only at checkpoints.
 A high level view of the architecture is:
 - data between two checkpoints (say, n-1 and n) is buffered in BigQuery write streams, and
 - this buffered data is committed to the BigQuery table when checkpoint (here, n) is successfully completed.
 The first phase can be viewed as buffering all the data between two checkpoints, and second phase is committing that data upon confirmation of first phase's success.

+### Why does the exactly-once sink require explicitly setting the restart strategy?
+Users are recommended to choose their application's restart strategy wisely and explicitly, to avoid incessant retries which can potentially eat up your BigQuery resource quota, and disrupt the BigQuery Storage API backend.
+Regardless of which strategy is adopted, the restarts must be finite and graciously spaced.